Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 For this piece of code, I ran 3 different tests :
 * The first one was with the commented "debug" instruction on.
 Execution time was around 47s.
 * The second one was without said instruction.
 Execution time plummets around 38.6s.
-* Finally, I decided I would try and see how the program fared without the "square root optimazation".
+* Finally, I decided I would try and see how the program fared without the "square root optimization".
 In this case, execution time goes over 68 minutes (declared it a lost cause past that point and Ctrl-C'd out of it)

 ## Erathostene's sieve

 This method is probably the first one you are taught when covering about prime numbers in secondary school.
 The idea is to go through a table of all integers, and simply strike out every integer that's a multiple from numbers before it.

 The main problem with this method is RAM.
 We are indeed allocating a huge array of integers.
-However in this case, if we are using classic unsigned 32 bits integers and a maximum array size of 30,000,000, we end up with a very reasonnable 115MB RAM usage.
+However in this case, if we are using classic unsigned 32 bits integers and a maximum array size of 30,000,000, we end up with a very reasonable 115MB RAM usage.
 Of course, this largely depends on the target prime number.
 Fortunately, used size seems to increase sub-linearly, since for every bit added to describe a number, the amount of possible numbers doubles.

 ### The Code